zeon-studio-portal/barry-portfolio-nextjs/content/sections/advisor-brands.md

 enable: true
 title: TRUSTED ADVISOR & SPEAKER
 subtitle: >-
-  Barry has served as a paid consultant, advisor, or speaker for over 100 Fortune 500 companies.
+  Barry has served as a consultant, advisor, or speaker for over 100+ Fortune 500 companies.
 list:
   - enable: true
     title: microsoft